Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Conversions are maybe the most important metric you need to track.
 If you’re looking to see how many people complete your desired actions (e.g. purchase, subscribe, etc.) on the website; these reports will give you all the answers!
 You can also take advantage of these reports to track trends and build conversion funnels which allow you to test different paths that visitors take through the site, ultimately helping you improve your conversion rate optimization strategy.

 With so many metrics and KPIs available, Google Analytics can be quite a complicated tool to navigate and even more complex for creating easy-to-understand reports.
 There is a better way to showcase your Google Analytics data other than using PowerPoint presentations, Google Sheets, or Excel.
-And that’s with a Google Analytics reporting tool like Databox.
+And that’s with Google Analytics automated reporting software like Databox.

 Here’s how your GA reports could look like: